CtrlK

 Trigger Term Quality

-"building event sourcing infrastructure, choosing event store technologies, or implementing event persistence patterns" covers the natural terms a user in this domain would say (event sourcing, event store, event persistence); not score 2 because it gives multiple relevant phrasings rather than a single keyword.
+"building event sourcing infrastructure, choosing event store technologies, or implementing event persistence patterns" covers several natural phrasings a user would say, though it is somewhat jargon-heavy and misses common synonyms.

 Distinctiveness Conflict Risk